BETTER BUSINESS BUREAU® NEWS RELEASE

 ABOUT BBB: For more than 100 years, Better Business Bureau has been helping people find businesses, brands and charities they can trust.
-In 2016, people turned to BBB more than 167 million times for BBB Business Profiles on more than 5.3 million businesses and Charity Reports on 11,000 charities, all available for free at bbb.org.
-The Council of Better Business Bureaus is the umbrella organization for the local, independent BBBs in the United States, Canada and Mexico, as well as home to its national programs on dispute resolution, advertising review, and industry self-regulation.
+In 2016, people turned to BBB more than 167 million times for BBB Business Profiles on more than 5.2 million businesses and Charity Reports on 11,000 charities, all available for free at bbb.org.
+The Council of Better Business Bureaus is the umbrella organization for the local, independent BBBs in the United States, Canada and Mexico, as well as home to its national and international programs on dispute resolution, advertising review, and industry self-regulation.
 BBB Serving Chicago and Northern Illinois serves 19 counties in Illinois.